Arranging Your Flights

 Option 1 – fly into St. Thomas (STT)

-- Staff will personally meet all students in STT as they leave the plane and enter the terminal
+- Staff will personally meet all students in STT after they leave the plane and enter the terminal

-- We then take a taxi together from the airport to the ferry (10 minute ride), where we go together on a 45 minute ride up the island chain to Road Town, Tortola
+- We then take a taxi together from the airport to the ferry (10-minute ride), where we go together on a 55-minute ride up the island chain to Road Town, Tortola

-- Sail Caribbean will bill $105 to cover cost of round trip ferry, taxi, and departure taxes
+- Sail Caribbean will bill $150 to cover the cost of the round trip ferry, taxi, and departure taxes

-- taff will personally meet all students in Tortola (EIS) and ride together to our marina base
+- Staff will personally meet all students in Tortola (EIS) and ride together to our marina base 15 minutes away

 - All arrival and departure times are acceptable